skypjack/entt/docs/md/entity.md

 });
 ```

-Obviously, a caller can still refer to the `position` components through a const
+A caller can still refer to the `position` components through a const reference
-reference because of the rules of the language that fortunately already allow
+because of the rules of the language that fortunately already allow it.
-it.

 The same concepts apply to groups as well.